-- Maintain a minimum grade of 80%; - Compliance with our attendance policy.
+- Maintain a minimum grade of 80%;

+- Compliance with our attendance policy.

-Maintain satisfactory improvement of learned skills.
+- Maintain satisfactory improvement of learned skills.

-Students are monitored for SAP at the completion of 72 hours and are advised of their academic progress at that point in time.
+Students are monitored for SAP upon completion of the first four days and are advised of their academic progress in writing at that time.